ecnu-oslab/ecnu-oslab-up/21-Fall/projects/linux/myshell/docs/shell.md

 % ./mysh
 % ./mysh input_test_tile
 ```

 The files you submit should include:

-* .c souce files
+* .c source files
-* A makefile which builds `mysh`
+* A makefile which builds `mysh` (or just use the example makefile)

 If you want to get the bonus, you also need to hand in

 * A README file explaining your implementation of pipe

-Do not submit any .o files.
+DO NOT submit any .o files.
 Make sure that your code runs correctly on Linux machines.

 ## Grading